ictnlp/BayLing/README.md

 ### <a id="GeneralTaskswithGPT-4Evaluation">General Tasks with GPT-4 Evaluation</a>

 - We extended the [Vicuna-80 test set](https://github.com/lm-sys/FastChat/blob/main/fastchat/eval/table/question.jsonl) to include multi-turn interactions, creating a multi-turn instruction test set called [**BayLing-80**](./data/BayLing-80).
 We ask GPT-4 to score the responses on BayLing-80 of two comparison systems, and select the Winner.
-- BayLing-13B outperforms GPT3.5-turbo in 35% of cases when evaluated by GPT-4, and not worse than GPT-3.5-turbo in 45% of cases.
+- BayLing-13B outperforms GPT3.5-turbo in 35% of cases when evaluated by GPT-4, and is not worse than GPT-3.5-turbo in 45% of cases.
 - Responses of systems and GPT-4 reviews can be found [here](./exp/general_tasks).

 ![](assets/battle.en.png)  |  ![](assets/battle.zh.png)